- Mediums for oil paint: Small bottles of Refined Linseed Oil and Distilled Turpentine (not the kind of

 or pears, and potted flowering plants, such as mums, for this lesson, since they last a little longer.)

-Centuries ago, painters would sometimes use a "limited" palette - blue-black, venetian red, yellow ochre, and white.
-This practice continued for traditional painters and students until the 20th century.
-These colors contain versions of the three primary colors - red, yellow and blue - from which most basic colors can be mixed, plus black and white.
+Centuries ago, painters would sometimes use a "limited" palette of four or so colors - blue-black, venetian red, yellow ochre, and white.
+This practice continued for some traditional painters and students until the 20th century, with color variations.
+These palettes contain versions of the three primary colors - red, yellow and blue (from which most basic colors can be mixed), plus white (and also black, if a blue different from blue-black is used).
 The practice of limiting the color palette teaches how to mix basic colors, and also helps the beginning painter achieve a unified image more easily than if he/she used a wider variety of colors.
 With less choices to make, and simplified relationships, it is easier to see relationships of color, and value, in a painting, providing a good learning experience for the student.

 - You can sketch your still life first, on paper (with pencil or charcoal), or on the canvas, with vine

-charcoal, or with your round, flat/bright, or filbert brushes.
-Don't use pencil on a stretched canvas -
+charcoal, or sketch it in with your round, flat/bright, or filbert brushes.
+Don't use pencil on a stretched

-it will make a dent in the fabric.
-If you use charcoal on the canvas, use just a little and do it lightly -
+canvas - it will make a dent in the fabric.
+If you use charcoal on the canvas, use just a little and do it

 - Try to paint with a good light source; I prefer natural light, coming from behind or beside you,